CS2103AUG2016-F11-C2/main/docs/AboutUs.md

 * Other major contributions:
     * Did up the user guide
     * Did up the developer guide
-    * Wrote all the test codes except the AddCommandTest
+    * Wrote most of the test codes
+    * Co-ordinate the direction of the team

 -----